mrpointblue/sonnenBatterie-Integration/README.md

 1. Go to `Settings` > `Integrations`.
 2. Click `Add Integration` and search for `SonnenBatterie`.
 3. Enter the IP address of your SonnenBatterie and the token obtained from the dashboard.
+4. Create an custom prefix.
+Use your serialnumber of the battery system.

 ## Sensors Provided
 This integration provides the following sensors: